Fix & Identify Largest Contentful Paint (LCP) issues

 3. Improve resource load time

 The resource load time is the time that it takes the resource to load.
-If you want to your Largest Contentful Paint to be fast it makes sense to minimize the network time it needs.
+If you want your Largest Contentful Paint to be fast it makes sense to minimize the network time it needs.

 resource load time lcp

 1. Load LCP element from your main domain.
 A common mistake is to load the LCP element from another domain.
 This will require a whole new connection.
-It takes a relative long time to set up these new connections.
+It takes a relatively long time to set up these new connections.

 2. Consider a CDN.
 A CDN can cache your static resources like images and serve them from edge servers all over the world that are much closer to the clients location.